MASS: Motion-Aware Spatial-Temporal Grounding for Physics Reasoning and Comprehension in Vision-Language Models: : Model-Agnostic Approach

 \section{\ours{}: Model-Agnostic Approach}

 High-quality human annotations are essential for strengthening VLMs’ understanding of physics-related visual contexts, yet data alone cannot address their core limitations in modeling spatial layouts and motion dynamics.
 Effective physical reasoning requires isolating relevant cues from noisy video content.
 While one solution is to retrain models with heavy preprocessing pipelines, this incurs substantial cost.
 Instead, we propose a more data-efficient alternative: augmenting VLMs with dedicated spatial and motion encoders that explicitly extract and represent key visual signals.
-As shown in Figure~\ref{fig:pipeline}, our model-agnostic design—motivated by dataset insights and observed VLM weaknesses, combines lightweight architectural refinement with targeted training to enhance spatiotemporal perception, cross-modal alignment, and physics-aware reasoning, ultimately reducing hallucinations and improving physical comprehension.
+As shown in Figure~\ref{fig:pipeline}, our model-agnostic design combines lightweight architectural refinement with targeted training to enhance spatiotemporal perception, cross-modal alignment, and physics-aware reasoning, ultimately reducing hallucinations and improving physical comprehension.